 The chart below clearly shows how buying gold in New Zealand since 2014 has (more than!) made up for the falling New Zealand dollar.
 (The NZ Dollar is down roughly 28%, while Gold in NZ dollars is up about 80%).

 You can learn more about buying gold in our 19 Nuggets of knowledge ebook.
 Download that for free here.

 Editors Note: This post was originally published 14 August 2018.
 Updated 18 April 2019 to include new reports that have impacted the NZ dollar.
-Last updated 20 August 2019 with the latest charts.
+Last updated 10 March 2020 with the latest charts and reports.